 Christmas markets in London

-Fondue, igloos, fire pits and fairy lights – what’s not to like about Southbank Winter Festival, which is popping up beside the Thames this November.
-Foodies will love it, as those Winter favourites (raclette, bratwurst) will be served up alongside Indian, Greek and Asian cuisine.
+Fondue, igloos, fire pits and fairy lights – what’s not to like about Southbank Winter Festival.
+Foodies will love it, as all the winter favourites (raclette, bratwurst etc) will be served up alongside international cuisine.
 Entry is free, just head for Hungerford Bridge.

-Each year Kingston upon Thames undergoes a kitsch makeover, with over 50 stalls in wooden chalets and a big heated marquee taking over the market place.
-Get in there early to source lovely Christmas tree decorations.
-Kids won’t want to miss the Candy Cane Forest, a space dedicated to rides and competitions.
-Energy levels can be seasonally replenished with a swift German street food fix.
+Each year Kingston upon Thames undergoes a kitsch makeover, with over 50 stalls in wooden chalets and an Alpine Village appearing to add to the festive cheer.
+Get in there early to source some lovely Christmas tree decorations.

 Even the Grinch would have a real job stealing all the Christmas from Hyde Park's annual tribute to festive fun.
-Entry to Winter Wonderland is free, and a wander past the fairground rides, around child-friendly Santa Land (including Santa's grotto) or through the markets is a real treat for Christmas megafans.
+Entry to Winter Wonderland is free, and a wander past the fairground rides, around child-friendly Santa Land (including a grotto, obviously) or through the markets is a real treat for Christmas megafans.
 For access to the other festive activities, attractions and themed bars you’ll need to book tickets.

 These open studios are a great chance to support independent designer-makers and pick up unique Christmas gifts you won't find on the high street.
 With more than 170 designers taking part, there's bound to be something here for your loved ones, including furniture, lighting, jewellery, fashion accessories, clothing, ceramics, silverware and tree decorations.

 Looking for unique Christmas gifts that the whole family will love?
 Then look no further than the Christmas Craft market at Dulwich Village.
-Filled with over 50 independent traders selling handmade crafts you'll be guaranteed to find something – even for those who are notoriously hard-to-buy for.
-Make sure you stop by the bar afterwards for Christmas tipples and nibbles.
-After all, Christmas shopping is thirsty work.
+Filled with 60 independent traders selling handmade crafts you'll be guaranteed to find something – even for those who are notoriously hard to buy for.